samthomson/ts-starter/readme.md

 - src: where the typescript goes
 - dist: where the transpiled js ends up
-- test: tests... written in typescript
+- test: tests... written in typescript saved as .spec.ts files

 ## commands